The ‘foundation’ ID documents everyone needs

 If you live in the Greater Toronto Area or in the Ottawa area, public transit is moving to adopt the Presto Card.
 Once you have the Presto Card, here are your benefits:

 Additionally, families can empower their parents and grandparents by linking their own credit or debit card to their parents’ or grandparents’ Presto Card, enabling them to do what you want them to do: get out more.
-You should always carry this card.
+Gift suggestion: buy your folks, or your grandparents, a Presto Card.
+As a Presto Card holder, you should always carry this card.

 All adults need an account with a Canadian bank or credit union.
 You need a credit history.
 You need to be able to have social security, government income tax rebates, and salary cheques automatically deposited.
 You need an account to be able to save money.
 Don’t be part of the under-the-table, cash society.
 Have a bank account, and learn to responsibly use your bank card, and/or credit card.
 You should always carry this card.